Due to the issues students are experiencing with the Common Application, Boston University is extending its Early Decision deadline to November 15.

-Boston University accepts the Common Application exclusively.
-You must complete and submit both the Common Application and the Boston University Supplement to be considered for admission to BU.
+You must complete and submit the Common Application to be considered for admission to Boston University.

-Please read the following instructions carefully before beginning your application.
+Please read the following detailed instructions carefully before beginning your application.

 Specify a school or college

-On the BU Supplement, you must apply to a specific BU school or college and indicate a specific area you intend to study.
-(To see all your options, refer to the Schools, Colleges and Programs list in the BU Supplement.)
-If you have no single school or subject in mind, we suggest you apply to the College of Arts & Sciences and select “Undeclared”.
-This liberal arts and sciences curriculum gives you two years to decide on your field of study.
+You must apply to a specific BU school or college and indicate an area of academic interest.
+(To see all of your options, please refer to our Schools, Colleges, and Programs guide.)
+If you have no specific school or subject in mind, we suggest you apply to the College of Arts & Sciences and select “Undeclared” or the College of General Studies.
+These liberal arts and sciences curriculums give you two years to decide on your field of study.

-Please note that admission requirements vary among BU schools, colleges and programs, depending on program size and competition.
+Please note that admission to BU schools, colleges, and programs is dependent on program size and competition.
 While you are guaranteed consideration for the school or college you apply to, it’s possible that you could be offered admission to the College of General Studies, the College of General Studies January semester program, or another BU program for which you qualify.
 There are a few exceptions:

 - The College of Fine Arts

 You will be considered only for the program to which you apply.